Ninja-Squad/data-discovery/README.md

 It uses a base docker image named `urgi/docker-browsers` available on [DockerHub](https://hub.docker.com/r/urgi/docker-browsers/) and [INRA-MIA Gitlab](https://forgemia.inra.fr/urgi-is/docker-rare).
-The image is based on `openjdk:8` and adds al needed to run the tests (ie. a Chrome binary with a headless Chrome in `--no-sandbox` mode).
+The image is based on `openjdk:8` and adds all stuff needed to run the tests (ie. a Chrome binary with a headless Chrome in `--no-sandbox` mode).

 We install `node` and `yarn` in `/tmp` (this is not the case for local builds)